Looking for support for your finance function? Book a time with an expert.

 Competitive Advantage

-• Pricing flexibility through reduced carrying costs
+• Expanding price flexibility through reduced carrying costs

-• Reduced risk of inventory obsolescence
+• Reducing risk of inventory obsolescence

 How to Interpret DIO Values